adamsyy/TEDxMEC-23/README.md

 ## Description

 The TEDx MEC website is a web application created using HTML, CSS, and JavaScript.
-It serves as a platform to promote and share information about TEDx events at MEC (Your organization's name), featuring various talks and speakers who have shared their innovative ideas.
+It serves as a platform to promote and share information about TEDx events at MEC, featuring various talks and speakers who have shared their innovative ideas.

 ## Features